Alden FellowsNext Section

 Metro Louisville's Office for Safe and Healthy Neighborhoods »

 Rashaad completed site visits at 5 of the 6 National Centers of Excellence in Youth Violence Prevention to deepen his understanding of violence as a public health problem.

 Louisville Ballet »

-Robert will attend the Dance East Rural Retreat for current Artistic Directors, which will allow him to expand the collaborative possibilities for Louisville Ballet through international partnerships.
+Robert attended the Dance East Rural Retreat for current Artistic Directors, which will allowed him to expand the collaborative possibilities for Louisville Ballet through international partnerships.